cloudfoundry/diego-release/CONTRIBUTING.md

 If you wish to make a change to **diego-release** directly, please base your pull request on the **develop** branch, and not the master branch.
 The master branch of diego-release is reserved for the latest final BOSH release of Diego, and the only updates to that branch should be through our automated release-creation process.

-To verify your changes before submitting a pull request, run unit tests, the inigo test suite, and the Diego Acceptance Tests (DATs).
+To verify your changes before submitting a pull request, run unit tests, the inigo test suite, and the CF Acceptance Tests (CATs).
 See the [testing](#testing-diego) section for more detail.

 ---